KobaKhit/kobakhit.github.io/_posts/2016-1-22-hello-world.md

 After running the code it seems like my primality test works correctly.

 Jekyll also allows to include gists.
 I will embed the code that produces the news list on my main page.
-Let's see how the gist looks:
+Let's see what the gist looks like:
 {% gist KobaKhit/e90978692fff51b149ce %}
 Looks neat.